CookieCat45/AHIT-APRandomizer/README.md

 # AHIT-APRandomizer
 AHIT Archipelago implementation.
-Currently only works on DLC 2.2.
+Currently only intended to work on DLC 2.2.
-Currently, no DLC content is shuffled.
-Only the base game chapters (1-5) work.

 # How to install
 You will need the Steam release of A Hat in Time.